Postdoctoral Appointment Guidelines

 - Summary Table of Postdoctoral Appointments

-- Quick Reference Guide of Policies & Procedures
+- Quick Reference Guide of Policies and Procedures

 Initiating the Hiring Process

-- Postdoctoral Fellows and Postdoctoral Scholars: These appointments are processed by Research Faculty Affairs.
+- Research Appointments (Postdoctoral Fellows and Postdoctoral Scholars).
+These appointments are processed by Research Faculty Affairs.
 The Research Faculty Affairs website details the required materials and procedures.
 Research Faculty Affairs maintains centralized records for all research appointees.

-- Academic appointments (Brittain Fellows, etc.): Academic Faculty appointments are processed by Faculty Affairs.
+- Academic Appointments (Postdoctoral Teaching Fellows, Brittain Fellows, etc.).
+Academic faculty appointments are processed by Faculty Affairs.
 Guidelines for academic appointments are specified in the Georgia Tech Faculty Handbook.
 Faculty Affairs maintains centralized records for all academic appointees as well as anyone with instructional duties.

 - The most common visa types for international postdocs are F-1 OPT, J-1, and H1-B.

-- Global HR is responsible for processing and filing nonimmigrant employment visas (H1-B, O-1, etc.).
+- Global Human Resources is responsible for processing and filing nonimmigrant employment visas (H1-B, O-1, etc.).